Admir-Hadzic-MOP/windows-task/README.md

 # windows-task

-Task for talent aquisition.
+The task for talent acquisition.
 Good luck:

-01. Kreiraj novi branch koji sadrži tvoje ime.

-02. U kloniranom repo folderu kreiraj radni folder sa svojim imenom kao i file structure koji ti odgovara za ovaj task

-03. Na svom AWS Accountu napravi IAM usera za terraform, read-only IAM Usere,

-04. Koristeći terraform kreiraj:
+01. Create a new branch and give it your name.

+02. In the cloned repo, create a working folder and give it your name.
+Then, create a file structure inside as you see fit.

+03. On your AWS account, create IAM Users using terraform:
+	- terraform user
+	- read-only user

+04. Create using terraform:
-	- VPC u Frankfurt zoni
+	- VPC in eu-central-1 region
-	- Route 53 Privatnu zonu
+	- Route53 Private Zone
-	- S3 bucket
+	- S3 Bucket
-	- 1 VM za domain kontroler
+	- 1 EC2 Instance for domain controller role

-05. Na VM instaliraj MS Active Directory Service i DNS server

-06. Konfiguriši GPO koji će svim računarima u OU "Task Computers" dodati DNS sufix svog active direktorija

-07. Koristeći powershell kreiraj bootstrap skriptu koja će svaki novi windows server, kreiran od strane terraforma:
-	- dodati u Active Directory
-	- skinuti neki custom powershel skript file sa s3 bucketa
-	- okidati tu skrptu automatski svake subote u 00:00 na serveru
+05. Install Microsoft DNS and Active Directory Domain Services on EC2 instance

+06. Create a GPO to append an AD DNS suffix to all computers in OU "Task Computers"

+07. Create a bootstrap PowerShell script that will join new EC2 instances, created with terraform) to AD Domain and:
+	- download a custom PowerShell script from your bucket
+	- trigger downloaded script every Saturday at 00:00

-08. Koristeći terraform kreiraj wsus server i prebaci ga u AD OU "Admin Computers"
+08. Create a WSUS server using terraform and move it to OU "Admin Computers"

-09. Konfiguriši WSUS Server i kao file share server.

-10. Kreiraj testnu mašinu koristeći terraform i prebaci je u OU "Task Computers"

-11. Kreiraj domain usera i konfiguriši GPO da se moći RDPovati samo na mašine iz OU "Task Computers"
+09. WSUS server needs to act as a file server as well.
+Configure it

+10. Create a test server with terraform and move it to OU "Task Computers."

+11. Create an AD domain user and create a GPO that will allow this user to log only to computers located in OU "Task Computers"

-12. Strogo definisati ingress saobraćaj na windows mašinama koristeći AWS Security Groups i terraform
+12. Strictly control allowed traffic in VPC using Security Groups in terraform

-13. Pushaj svoj branch na github repo i napravi PR u kojem ćeš navesti kredencijale za provjeru AWS accounta i AD kredencijale
+13. Push your completed task to a GitHub repo and create a PR that will include:
+	- access credentials for AWS account
+	- access credentials for Active Directory
+	- RDP instructions for your servers

 13. Bonus Tasks
-	- Kreiraj Lambdu koja će raditi snapshot EBS volume-a ako Volume servera ima neki Tag (npr: Snapshot: True)

-14. Bonus Task
-	- Koristeći Terraform: kreiraj dodatni VPC i koristeći VPC Peering upari ga sa prvim VPCom

-15. Bonus Task
-	- Sve usere, pristup serverima kao i placement samih servera uraditi po security best practicima u industriji
+	- Create a Lambda that will take a snapshot of every EBS volume that contains a custom TAG
+	- Using terraform, create additional VPC and connect it to the first VPS using VPC Peering
+	- Apply security best practices to all tasks